Local-MIP/Local-MIP.github.io/examples.md

 # Examples

-Code examples and demonstrations for using Local-MIP's C++ API and callback system to customize search behavior.
+Code examples for using Local-MIP's C++ API and callbacks.

 ---

 ## Overview

-The `example/` directory contains standalone demonstration projects that showcase Local-MIP's features and callback system.
+The `example/` directory contains standalone demos for the API and callbacks.
 Each example is buildable independently and includes complete source code.

 **Setup:**